 Orla has moved back to her native Dublin, after 10 years in Australia and a messy break up.
 Looking for a place to live she moves into a small flat on the city fringe.
 Her formidable landlady, Agnes, doesn’t appreciate Orla’s bohemian lifestyle, but nonetheless they soon find some common ground and an unlikely friendship begins to blossom.

 When Orla discovers she’s pregnant after a one night stand, she has to make some tough choices.
-Her decision to go to Amsterdam for an abortion threatens to derail her new found equilibrium and destroy her friendship with Agnes.
+Her decision to go to London for an abortion threatens to derail her new found equilibrium and destroy her friendship with Agnes.

-Set in Dublin and Amsterdam, Orla is a tragic, heartwarming, and ultimately uplifting story of a young woman going through hard times.
+Set in Dublin and London, Orla is a tragic, heartwarming, and ultimately uplifting story of a young woman going through hard times.
 Orla explores themes of addiction and the choices we make in life.
 Taking no prisoners, this gritty tale takes the reader on an emotional roller coaster ride and rewards them with an authentic, bittersweet ending.

 Finding Tom Connor